 The world's longest insect, a 56.7 cm long stick-insect from Borneo, has joined the Museum's collections.
-The spectacular specimen was donated to the Museum by Datuk Chan Chew Lun.
+The spectacular specimen of Chan's Megastick, Phobaeticus chani, was donated to the Museum by Datuk Chan Chew Lun.

 Datuk Chan Chew Lun donates this spectacular specimen to the Museum.

-Only three specimens of the new insect have been found so far, all from the Malaysian State of Sabah on the island of Borneo.
+The species was given its scientific name in 2008.
+Only six specimens have been found so far, all from the Malaysian State of Sabah on the island of Borneo.
 Datuk Chan obtained the first and largest known specimen (a female) from a local collector.
-The other two specimens are in collections in Sabah.

 This specimen is more than 1cm longer than the previous record holder for overall length, which was a stick-insect called Phobaeticus serratipes found in Malaysia and Indonesia.